maximtrp/scikit-na/docs/source/stats.rst

 Statistics
 ==========

-In missing data analysis, an important step is to calculate simple descriptive and aggregating statistics of missing and non-missing data for each column and for the whole dataset. *Scikit-na* attempts to provide useful functions for such operations.
+In missing data analysis, an important step is calculating simple descriptive and aggregate statistics for both missing and non-missing data in each column, as well as for the entire dataset. *Scikit-na* provides useful functions to facilitate these operations.

 Summary
 ~~~~~~~

-We will use Titanic dataset that contains NA values in three
+We will use Titanic dataset, which contains missing values (NA) in three
 columns: *Age*, *Cabin*, and *Embarked*.

 Per column
 ----------

-To get a simple summary per each column, we will load a dataset using ``pandas``
+To generate a simple summary for each column, we will load the dataset using ``pandas``
-and pass it to ``summary()`` function.
-The latter supports subsetting a dataset
+and pass it to the ``summary()`` function.
+This function supports subsetting the dataset
-with ``columns`` argument.
-And we will make use of it to cut the width of the
+using the ``columns`` argument, which we will use to reduce the width of the results table.
-results table.

 .. code:: python